Skip Navigation

 Eat a balanced diet

 Try not to overcomplicate healthy eating.
-Focus on starting with small changes like filling half your plate with vegetables, or have fun trying new recipes.
+You can start by filling half your plate with vegetables or having fun trying new recipes.

 Take care of your mental health

-“Make self-care a priority and a non-negotiable,” said Dr. Rebecca Gomez, Wellstar clinical health psychologist and Clinician Resiliency & Well-Being Program Lead.
+“Make self-care a priority and a non-negotiable,” Dr. Gomez said.

 “Think of self-care as a form of personal healing and a way to strengthen resilience,” Dr. Gomez explained.
 “Much like the way exercise enhances physical health, self-care enhances mental health.”

-According to Dr. Gomez, even small acts of intention can turn tasks we do on “autopilot” into more meaningful experiences.
+According to Dr. Gomez, it can be helpful to turn tasks we do on “autopilot” into more meaningful experiences.

 Need support?
 Connect with a Wellstar behavioral health specialist.